-The point to consider is that your guests will bring their own cameras and phones, and they will, most likely, take many photos. …And some of the photos will not look like something you’d want to share with the world.
+The point to consider is that your guests will bring their own cameras and phones, and they will, most likely, take many photos. …And some of the photos might not be something you want to share with the world.
 They’ll probably not look like the professional photos you’ll enjoy afterwards either.
-And you’ll have no control over who sees them.
+And you’ll have very little to no control over who sees them.
 So what’s the solution?

-If you decide you don’t want guests’ photos finding their way to the internet, the best time to mention this is with a note in your wedding invitations, and again at the wedding breakfast or speeches when everyone is paying attention.
+If you decide you don’t want guests’ photos finding their way to the internet, the best time to mention this is with a note in your wedding invitations, and again at the wedding breakfast or speeches when everyone’s paying attention.

 But you might want to see your guests’ photos!
 Fortunately, you don’t need to go for the social-sharing option for this.
 Alternative ways include asking your guests to copy their photos onto a blank CD (that you could provide) or, if the option exists, uploading their photos to the couple’s wedding website.
 There are also many free online photo-sharing services such as Snapfish that your guests could upload their photos to.